- Sep 11

 Many people work their whole lives to build a career and get to the top of their profession only to have an addiction to drugs or alcohol threaten everything.
 You may be scared to admit you have a problem.
-You may be wondering if you can be fired for going to rehab.
+You may be wondering if you can be fired for entering an addiction treatment program.

 If you or your loved one is avoiding treatment because you’re afraid of losing your job, this post will explain the protections afforded to you under the law and the risk you take by not getting help.